tosc/vim/README.md

 ## TODO

-* Add global variables that allow you to choose different parts of my vimrc.
-Ex choose to not use any plugins.
-Run minimalmode etc. Set these in your local vimrc.
 * Make tags project specific.
 Currently language specific.
 * Add async compiling of tex using vimproc.
 * Change binds for Vimfiler.
 Use vimfiler_expand_tree instead of edit.